chen0040/cpp-mfc-fractal-art-iec-lgp/README.md

 The project was written using MFC in VS 2005 with SDL 1.2 and Allegro.
 There is an embedded compiler than automatically converts the generated linear genetic program into executable.

+The binary executable built from the project can be found in the